ben-page/node-test/README.md

 ```

 ##### Error Validation
 `validateError` tests that a specific error was throw.
-This is makes it easy to test to test error conditions.
-The test will pass, if `validateError` is passed and does not throw.
+This is makes it easy to test error conditions.
+The test will pass, if `validateError` is passed to the test and does not throw.

 ###### Passing Test
+In this example the main test fails, but `validateError` passes.
+So the whole test is considered to have pass.
 ```js
 t.throws(() => {
   return Promise.reject(new Error('expected error'));